 First of all, I’ll have to use dark frames from a different night to stack with the Flaming Star light frames.
 This means that it is very important to match the temperature of my light frames from that night of imaging.

 I have done a poor job of creating a master dark library, so finding matching dark’s may be tough.
 I usually try to record the temperature of my dark frames in the file folder, for this very situation.
 There are external software applications available that can help create a dark frame library, such as Dark Library.

 I remember using this years ago, but their website appears to be down right now.
-I will use the 5 minute dark frames from my Pacman Nebula image taken earlier that month, labelled “4 degrees“.
+I will use the 5-minute dark frames from my Pacman Nebula image taken earlier that month, labeled “4 degrees“.

 Here is the version stacked with no dark frames:

 Here is the version using dark frames from a previous night: